ElRatonDeFuego/TypeScript-Handbook/pages/Module Resolution.md

 This can be viewed as a set of source directories create a "virtual" directory.

 Using 'rootDirs', you can inform the compiler of the *roots* making up this "virtual" directory;
-and thus the compiler can resolve relative modules imports within these "virtual" directories *as if* were merged together in one directory.
+and thus the compiler can resolve relative modules imports within these "virtual" directories *as if* they were merged together in one directory.

 For example consider this project structure: